GuyRoosevelt/Joke.jpg.hta/README.md

 The class of the program, gaging how severe it is.
 Like, how fast it can spread, the lethality, so on, so forth.
 This program is Gutenberg class.
 BTW, this is a Darling in the Franxx reference

 ### Notice!
 Don't rename the file!
 Or else it won't work!
+Best used on a virtual machine with NO networking and with administrator rights (although this is optional, it is recommended for all the features to work.)

 ## v1.9 - Semi-Lethal Gutenberg: